Obasa vs Meranda: Lagos Assembly Breaks Silence on Allegations Linking Remi Tinubu to Crisis

 • In a statement on Tuesday, the House dismissed the claims linking President Bola Tinubu's wife to the ongoing crisis within the Assembly

-• The House, through a statement by its Chairman of the Committee on Information, Strategy, and Security, Stephen Ogundipe, reaffirmed its respect for the First Lady
+• The House, through a statement by its chairman of the Committee on Information, Strategy, and Security, Stephen Ogundipe, reaffirmed its respect for the First Lady

 Legit.ng journalist Esther Odili has over two years of experience covering political parties and movements.

-Lagos state - On Tuesday, February 18, members of the Lagos State House of Assembly have reacted to allegations suggesting that the First Lady, Senator Oluremi Tinubu, is responsible for the ongoing crisis at the Assembly.
+Lagos state - On Tuesday, February 18, members of the Lagos State House of Assembly reacted to allegations suggesting that the First Lady, Senator Oluremi Tinubu, is responsible for the ongoing crisis at the Assembly.

 Lagos Assembly: Tinubu's wife linked to leadership tussle, Lawmakers react